25prabhu10/notes/docs/Concepts/Application_Security/Checkmarx.md

 # Checkmarx

-Checkmarx is a static code analysis tool that will assist developers to identify security vulnerabilities prior to code being deployed to production.
+Checkmarx is a static code analysis tool that will assist developers to identify security vulnerabilities prior to code being deployed to production

 - Determine the security posture for an application
 - Support delivering security at scale